I am Rush Limbaugh, doing what I was born to do, hosting for life.

 Nice to have you.

-Your highly trained broadcast specialists.
+El Rushbo, your highly trained broadcast specialist.

 Zero mistakes today.

-House lawmakers opened the way for oil drilling at and war as one of their last acts of an all-night session early today, bringing their legislative year to a close.
+House lawmakers opened the way for oil drilling and war as one of their last acts of an all-night session early today, bringing their legislative year to a close.

-I know that sounds you know it's 40 billion dollars.
+I know that sounds easy.

-Cutting a deficit, 40 billion dollars, like you saying you're gonna save a dime next year.
+Cutting a deficit, $40 billion, like you saying you're going to save a dime next year and thinking you've done something really, really big.

-I know it's a start.
+I know it to start.

-That's about worth a dime.
+It's about worth a dime.

 What's the matter, Snerdley?